RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/04-WebHook - Day 2.md

 * If the request is properly formatted and has values, continues with the execution
 * Webhook execution is logged
 * If the Action is Unsubscribe (you can look at the WebHook actions for more actions if you will want to intercept other operations), proceed with the notification
-* url is the HTTP URL of the Logic App that we created that will receive the customer id and your email and send the email using O365
+* url is the HTTP URL of the HTTP trigger on Azure Functions app that we created that will receive the customer id and your email and send the email using SendGrid service in Azure (which is SaaS offering as well) - code with unit tests is available [here](Extras/SaasFunctions.zip) for download
 * HTTP Client is instantiated
-* Customer is the class that we use to model the request and then serialize it into JSON
+* EmailModel is the class that we use to model the request and then serialize it into JSON
 * We make a POST request

 ```c#